AnggaR96s/Reforestation/README.md

-## Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+## Did you hear about the guy whose whole left side was cut off?
+He's all right now.